Merced-College/finalprojects-samir-shah-ahmed/README.md

  ## 2. Features

- **Large Library** Using multiple CSV files of GoodRead collections which I found online from public github repositories(see works cited for repositories) containing tags, descriptions, and books.
+ **Large Library** Using multiple CSV files of GoodRead collections which I found online from public github repositories(see report link works cited for repositories) containing tags, descriptions, and books.
 By putting them together I was able to build a Library which contains over 9,000 books for the user to rate and be recommended.

  **Recommendations:** Takes the books that the user has read and provides new books for the user to read based on genre and author.